 - Construction Project Administration by Edward R. Fisk and Wayne D. Reynolds.
 Upper Saddle River, New Jersey: Prentice-Hall, 10th edition, 2013.

 - Design Values – Measuring the Economic Value of Investing in Architecture and Design (PDF 1.10 MB) by Marc S. Sallette, 2005.

 - ISO 9000 in Construction by Paul A. Nee.
 John Wiley & Sons, Inc., 1996.

 - Managing the Construction Project, A Practical Guide for the Project Manager by Theodore J. Trauner, Jr. New York: John Wiley & Sons, Inc., 1992.

-- Practice Standard for Work Breakdown Structure.
-Project Management Institute, 2006.
-Format: CD-ROM.
+- Practice Standard for Work Breakdown Structures.
+Project Management Institute.
+Format: Book and CD-ROM.